OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/software-design/documentation/documentation.md

 ## Markdown/MkDocs Documentation ##

-TSTool documentation was migrated to from Word/PDF to Markdown/MkDocs in early 2018 and is available in the following repository.
+TSTool documentation was migrated to from Word/PDF to Markdown/MkDocs in early 2018 and is available in the following repositories.

 * [User Documentation](https://github.com/OpenCDSS/cdss-app-tstool-doc-user)
 * [Developer Documentation](https://github.com/OpenCDSS/cdss-app-tstool-doc-dev)